 Information about the Fire Authority Committees and their structures

 The Fire Authority and Local Authorities

-The Fire Authority is made up of 23 elected Members appointed by Cheshire West and Chester (7), Cheshire East (8), Halton Borough Council (3) and Warrington Borough Council (5).
-The current political composition of the Authority is Conservative (8), Labour (14), and Independent (1).
+The Fire Authority is made up of 23 elected Members appointed by Cheshire West and Chester (8), Cheshire East (8), Halton Borough Council (3) and Warrington Borough Council (4).
+The current political composition of the Authority is Conservative (8), Labour (12), Independent (2) and Liberal Democrat (1).